CubeVic/New_aggregator/README.md

 4. Create Environment variable with the News API and the Telegram bot API.
 5. Execute the scrip.

-> for now the script contain hardcoded values, but again, this meant to be a personal project, I will work on it.
+> for now, the script contains hardcoded values, but again, this is a personal project rather than a commercial,
+> I will work on it.

 ## Built With